Entropy density benchmarking of near-term quantum circuits: Experimental Analysis

-\end{widetext} where $n$ labels the qubits, $k,k'$ the snapshot of a given measurement $m$, and $\gamma_{n,m,m',k,k'}\in\{0,1/2,1\}$ depends on the measurement and its outcome as given in appendix \ref{app:purity_estimate_from_CS} in the case of Pauli measurements.
+\end{widetext} where $n$ labels the qubits, $k,k'$ the snapshot of a given measurement $m$, and $\gamma_{n,m,m',k,k'}\in\{0,1/2,1\}$ depends on the measurement and its outcome as given in appendix \ref{app:purity_estimate_from_CS} in the case of Pauli measurements, and the total number of shadows is $M = N_{\text{g}} M_{\text{g}}$.
 Because the operator $S$ is not local, the use of classical shadows to estimate purities requires an exponential scaling of the number of samples with system size.

 Although the Renyi-2 entropy or equivalently purity is a global property, here, we chose to consider Pauli basis measurements for entropy estimation on \textit{near-term} devices.
 This is because a single layer of single-qubit gates is easy to implement and introduces fewer errors compared to an $n$-qubit Clifford circuit.
 Fig.~\ref{subfig:CS_protocol} shows the corresponding measurement circuit.
-For large quantum systems, the Pauli version of the method is very inefficient in terms of sampling cost, as the purity is a global property thus implying a $4^n$ scaling with the system size $n$: fixing $\epsilon, \delta > 0$, obtaining an $\epsilon-$accurate purity estimate with success probability $1-\delta$ requires $O(\ln(\frac{1}{\delta}) \times \frac{4^n}{\epsilon^2})$ (Pauli) measurements (see appendix \ref{app:purity_estimate_from_CS}).
-Note that the $n$-qubit Clifford version of the protocol would only provide a quadratic improvement of the scaling, as the number of measurements scales as $\Tr[O_i^2] = \Tr[S^2] = 2^n$.
-We expect that the added complexity of the circuit will make this approach unpractical with current devices.
+For large quantum systems, the Pauli version of the method is very inefficient in terms of sampling cost, as the purity is a global property thus implying a $O(4^n)$ scaling with the system size $n$: fixing $\epsilon, \delta > 0$, obtaining an $\epsilon-$accurate purity estimate with success probability at least $1-\delta$ requires $O(\ln(\frac{1}{\delta}) \times \frac{4^n}{\epsilon^2})$ (Pauli) measurements (see appendix \ref{app:purity_estimate_from_CS}).
+Note that the $n$-qubit Clifford version of the protocol for purity estimation would only provide a quadratic improvement of the scaling, as the number of measurements scales as $\sqrt{\Tr[S^2]} =2^n$.
+We expect that the added complexity of the circuit will make this approach unpractical for sizes beyond tens of qubits.

-\subsubsection{Experimental study of entropy accumulation}
+\subsection{Experimental study of entropy accumulation}